pedroschz/cultivated/BRAND_GUIDELINES.md

 ## Design System

 ### Design Philosophy
-CultivatED's design is inspired by gamified learning platforms (like Duolingo) with a focus on:
+CultivatED's design is inspired by gamified learning platforms with a focus on:
 - **Flat, clean aesthetics** with subtle depth
 - **Playful interactions** that feel rewarding
 - **Clear visual hierarchy** for easy navigation